BridgeAR/safe-stable-stringify/readme.md

 * `maximumDepth` {number} Maximum number of object nesting levels (at least 1) that will be serialized.
 Objects at the maximum level are serialized as `'[Object]'` and arrays as `'[Array]'`. **Default:** `Infinity`
+* `strict` {boolean} Instead of handling any JSON value gracefully, throw an error in case it may not be represented as JSON (functions, NaN, ...).
+  Circular values and bigint values throw as well in case either option is not explicitly defined.
+Sets and Maps are not detected! **Default:** `false`
 * Returns: {function} A stringify function with the options applied.

 ```js